VentuzTechnology/Ventuz.Extension.prerelease/README.md

 ##### Text

 Text in Ventuz is separated in two different entities:
-* `IText` (layouted text, like a BlockText Node produce)
+* `IText` (layouted text, like a BlockText Node produces)
 * `ITextRenderObject` (resource that can be rendered)

-A Text resource doen't need the complex way of `ParametSets`, because the paramters used to layout a text are always the same:
+A Text resource doesn't need the complex way of `ParametSets`, because the parameters used to layout a text are always the same:
 * The text itself
 * Typeface (the font to use)
 * Layout options (like known from the BlockText node)

 This simple example layouts a text by using the `Code` typeface preset configured in the project settings.
-It an Input Property `Number` which is simple layed out as a formatted string - without any special layouting options.
+It has an Input Property `Number` which is simply laid out as a formatted string - without any special layouting options.
 The `Typeface` parameter is a *string* that can either be
 * *null*, for default font,
 * a string with the `$` prefix to lookup a typeface preset configured in the *Ventuz Project*, or
 * an encoded typeface.
 The formatting of this string is basically the Family Name and Style of the font.
 However, probably the easiest way is to use a BlockText node in Ventuz and configure a typeface (*BlockText->Font->Edit...*) and copy the string from the `Font` property.